top of page

 Who is Eligible to Apply?

-• of American Indians or Native Americans, First Nations, Native Alaskans or Alaska Natives, Black or African American, African or Caribbean Descent, East Asian, Latino/a/x, South Asian, Hawaiian and other Pacific Islander
+Those who identify as of American Indians or Native Americans, First Nations, Native Alaskans or Alaska Natives, Black or African American, African or Caribbean Descent, East Asian, Latino/a/x, South Asian, Hawaiian and other Pacific Islander.

-• accepted into the GLWI Early Childhood or Grades 1-8 Teacher Education Certificate Program
+Applicants must already be accepted into the GLWI Early Childhood or Grades 1-8 Teacher Education Program.

 How Do I Apply?